 Perhaps the only true complaint about this pack is that the hip belt zippered compartments cannot be closed with one hand due to the angle of the zipper.
 This really is nothing more than a minor annoyance but accessing these pockets requires stopping and using both hands.
 Again, a minor inconvenience and probably the only thing ‘wrong’ with this pack.

 The adjustment straps on this pack are easily accessible while the pack is on your back making it extremely convenient to maintain a perfect fit as the load shifts while on the trail.
 The side compression straps are robust enough to carry heavier gear such as AT skis and boots which allows for so many additional configurations if you run out of room in the roomy main compartment.

 Like all Osprey products, the Volt 60 lives up to the reputation for quality and comfort that you would expect from an Osprey pack and it does so at an affordable price by eliminating many of the “gimmicky” features often found in other packs – features that are often unnecessary and just serve to add weight to the pack.

-Even with a 45 pound load covering about 15 miles per day during a recent four day excursion, the Osprey Volt 60 remained comfortable and did not have any of the uncomfortable pressure points that are often experienced with lesser quality gear.
+Even with a 45 pound load covering about 15 miles of backcountry per day during a recent four day excursion, the Osprey Volt 60 remained comfortable and did not have any of the uncomfortable pressure points that are often experienced with lesser quality gear.